Maria Lyle

-Maria Lyle (born 14 February 2000) is a parasport athlete from Scotland competing mainly in T35 sprint events.
+Maria Lyle (born 14 February 2000) is a retired para-athlete from Scotland who competed mainly in T35 sprint events.
 At the age of 14 she set a world record in the 200m sprint, a record she has broken on several occasions.
 In 2014, she qualified for the IPC Athletics European Championships in Swansea and won gold in both the 100m and 200m T35.

 Personal history

 Lyle was born in Dunbar, Scotland, in 2000 to Raymond and Susan Lyle.
 She has one younger sister.
 She has spastic dipelgic cerebral palsy, attributed to her mother contracting shingles while pregnant with her.

 Lyle is a former pupil of Dunbar Grammar School, having also attended Oaklands College in Hertfordshire, graduating from the elite Oaklands Wolves Sports Academy in 2017.
 She is studying for a degree in sports coaching at Edinburgh Napier University on a dual career athlete programme under the UK government's Talented Athletes Scholarship Scheme.

 Lyle and journalist Gary Heatly co-host This Ability Podcast (GH Media).